flass/pantagruel/README.md

                          - one in Fasta format containing matching protein sequences (with a '.faa' extension).
                          These four files are produced when using Prokka for annotation; if at least one of the .gbk, .ffn or .faa are missing, all three will be derived from the .gff source.
-Each genome annotation file set must be stored in a separate folder, which name must match a contig file (e.g. 'assembId/' for 'assembId.fasta').
+Each genome annotation file set must be stored in a separate folder, which name must match a contig file (e.g. 'seqProjID/' for 'seqProjID.fasta').
                       NOTE: to ensure proper parsing, it is strongly advised that any provided annotation was generated with Prokka
                       NOTE: to ensure uniform annotation of the dataset, it is advised to let Pantagruel annotate the contigs (calling Prokka)